 The Certificate of Occupancy is mailed to the Property Owner.

-Copies ($5 each) of the Certificate of Occupancy are available by submitting a Maryland Public Information Act (MPIA) request form.
+Copies of the Certificate of Occupancy are available for a fee by submitting a Maryland Public Information Act (MPIA) request form.

 A change in the use, name or owner requires filing a new Use and Occupancy Permit.